 The advanced placement program is designed for students who have completed a sequence of accelerated classes.
 Advanced placement classes provide able and ambitious students with an opportunity to study college level courses during their junior and senior year.
 By taking special examinations, these students may gain advanced standing and/or credit in college.
 Students taking advanced placement courses are expected to take the advanced placement exams.

 Dual Credit Courses

 Dual credit courses allow students to be enrolled through Maine East High School and our partnering colleges and universities.
-Dual credit courses are taught by Maine East High School teachers, and students receive both high school credit and credit through the partnering college and university.
-Students grades in a dual credit course will reflect on both their high school and college transcript.
+Dual credit courses are taught by Maine East High School teachers, and students receive both high school credit and credit in the partnering college and university.
+Students’ grades in a dual credit course will reflect on both their high school and college transcript.

 Both student and teacher must initiate the request for Independent Study that is forwarded to the department chairperson and approved by the Executive Committee.
 All requests must be submitted to the Executive Committee by the third week of the semester.
 No requests after that date will be honored.

 Students are scheduled into courses only after thoughtful deliberation regarding their abilities, interests, needs, and goals.
 Students are permitted to enroll in any course which meets their needs and for which they have successfully demonstrated prerequisite knowledge.
 Enrollment in any course also requires prior parent and counselor approval.
 Once programs have been approved and submitted for scheduling, changes will be made only for administrative purposes.